 Glue ear is a condition where the middle ear fills with glue-like fluid instead of air.
 This causes dulled hearing.
 In most cases it clears without any treatment.
-An operation to clear the fluid and to insert ventilation tubes (grommets) may be advised if glue ear persists.
+An operation to clear the fluid and to insert ventilation tubes (grommets) or temporary use of hearing aids may be advised if glue ear persists.

 What is glue ear?